HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Within the same start tag, no two or more attributes can have the same attribute name.

-##### 3.1.2.4) Action element attributes
+##### 3.1.2.4) Action Element Attribute

 In HVML, the attribute values of action elements have the following special features:

 1. The attribute values of action elements can be divided into preposition attribute and adverb attribute, which are inherent attributes.
 1. All preposition attributes need to define corresponding attribute values, and their assignment operators (U+003D EQUALS SIGN `=`) can be omitted.
 1. All adverb attributes are described above (Empty attribute syntax/empty attribute syntax).
-1. In addition to the inherent preposition and adverb attributes, the `with` attribute of the `update` tag can use additional assignment operators.
+1. In addition to the inherent preposition and adverb attributes, the `with` attribute of `update` tag can use additional assignment operators.

 The assignment operator (`=`) of all prepositional attributes (only in action elements) can be ignored: